 The time commitment for an assistantship is communicated by the department head in your offer letter.
-A regular daily work and class schedule should be prepared under supervision of the major professor.
+A regular work schedule should be prepared under supervision of the assistantship supervisor if the student is on assistantship.
 A graduate student on an assistantship is considered a regular employee of the department.
 University office hours are 8:00 a.m. - 5:00 p.m., Monday through Friday, exclusive of holidays.
 Students receiving funding for projects headquartered outside the Athens campus should be prepared to travel to project headquarters as necessary.